RunestoneInteractive/RunestoneServer/README.rst

     sudo apt-get install libpq-dev
     sudo apt-get install libxml2-dev libxslt1-dev

-On an OS X installation I recommend you first install homebrew (http://brew.sh)  then use the brew command to install:
+On an OS X installation You must install Xcode and the command line tools.
+Free from the app store.
+Then, I recommend you install homebrew (http://brew.sh)  then run the following commands:

 ::

+    xcode-select --install
     brew install postgresql
     brew install libpng
     brew install freetype